JoinColony/colonyJS/docs/_API_ContractMethodCaller.md

 order: 4
 ---

-The `ContractMethodCaller` (short `Caller`) class is a part of the `ContractClient` to passively interact with objects on the blockchain and do not need to produce transactions.
+The `ContractMethodCaller` (short `Caller`) class is a part of the `ContractClient` to passively interact with objects on the blockchain and doesn't produce transactions.
 They are usually created for a `ContractClient` class on its initialization (e.g. the [`ColonyClient`](/colonyjs/api-colonyclient)) and are associated with one single method on the smart contract.

 For more info see the [`ContractClient` docs](/colonyjs/docs-contract-client/).